SwannHERRERA/SanaZoo-API/README.md

 # SanaZoo API

-Brizoo is a very popular zoo !
+SanaZoo is a very popular zoo !

 First created in C with XML files, it is now developped with nodejs and swagger, for your eyes only